karthigayani/day-06/src/notes.md

 - Life cycle method:(function component) - file:///C:/Users/Admin/Downloads/a09tn-u1aye.webp
 - How many times useEffect will run ?
 It depends upon dependency array.
 If you didn't mention dependency array it will callback/run on every changes of state & props.
 - When you put empty array in useEffect , callback will call once after the function/component mounted. ie., it act likes DidMount
+- when you put return inside the useEffect, it act as willUnmount.
+- `use effect is generally used for console,get notification for any changes & data fetch`
+- `UseEffect will trigger/callback after the App component build/mounted.`

+### CRUD

+- C -> Create -> Post
+- R -> Read -> Get
+- U -> Update -> Put
+- D -> Delete -> Delete

+=> Axios - Not an inbuilt Library - You need to install it.
+=> Fetch - Inbuilt library - Not need to install external library - So your App/Website loading data & time will be saved.

+### Applying render Props pattern

+- deletebutton added in movie list as JSX.
+Here you are rendering the props.
+So we called as `renderProps`.

+### Container (data) & Presentational (view) | Smart (data) & Presentational (view) Pattern

+- Smart/Container
+- Here Movielist -> Smart/Container component -> It deals with data
+- Movie -> Presentational component

+### Learn more about patterns -> https://javascriptpatterns.vercel.app/patterns/react-patterns/conpres

+### Learn about `mansonry layout`

+### Component navigation in vs `press/hold down "ctrl" key and the place the curser on the component`

+### Added "Fira Code" font ligatures in vs for better view.

+### Applied CSS emmet setting for JSX